iroma/fhirbase/README.md

 ### Complex data type attributes

-We create table for each compound data type, inheriting from resource_component table.
+We create table for each compound data type inheriting from resource_component table.

-Here is how table for address type created:
+Here is how a table for address type is created:

 ```sql